Setting up SSL on Ubuntu

 Set up secure connection to your UI Bakery on-prem instance

-The easiest way to secure connection to your UI Bakery instance with an SSL certificate is to use an additional web server that would proxy requests to your UI Bakery instance.
-Below you can find the instructions on how to do that using a popular web server Nginx, a free SSL certificate that is generated by Let's Encrypt, and a tool to rotate SSL certificates called Certbot.
+The easiest way to secure connection to your UI Bakery instance with an SSL certificate is to use an additional web server that will proxy requests to your UI Bakery instance.
+Below you can find instructions on how to do that using:

 Install and configure Nginx